I have

 honest explanation

-of her reasons for not wanting to continue treatment long-distance.
-It could
+of her reasons for not wanting to continue your treatment long-distance.
+She could have

 In good psychotherapy